AleksandrSae/ExampleProject/README.md

 # ExampleProject
 Google test example project is got from https://raymii.org/s/tutorials/Cpp_project_setup_with_cmake_and_unit_tests.html

+# Also
-# Also, here is the examples from https://github.com/sandordargo/parameterizedTestExamplesCpp in parametrized_test branch
+here is the examples from https://github.com/sandordargo/parameterizedTestExamplesCpp in parametrized_test branch

 # To build adn run